olekssy/ican-c/README.md

 ## Description
+Collection of standalone applications of high-performance code in pure C, for solving CPU-intensive computational problems.
 Files are structured into directories, according to the level of complexity, origin and purpose.

-- __primer/__ - examples and exercises from C Primer Plus (6th)
-- __finance/__ - quantitative finance apps and models
+### Math
-- __math/__ - applied mathematics apps: number theory, linear algebra, complex nums, etc.
+Applied math: number theory, linear algebra, complex nums, etc.
-- __other/__ - all other stuff, that does not belong to any category
+- 64-bit prime integers calculator
+- Fibonacci series
+- approximate pi with the Nilakantha series

+### Finance
+Quantitative finance models and algorithms
+- mortgage calculator
+- perpetuity PV calculator

+### Other exciting stuff
+- algorithm for approximating Lagrangian points L1, L2, L3
+- RSA encryption keys generator

 ## Clone, Compile, Run
 To make the source code executable, you need to compile it first.
-Source code follows C11 standard, make sure your compiler is up to date (or at least C99).
+Source code follows C18 standard.
+Make sure your compiler is up to date or at least can handle C11.
+In some cases C99 might work as well, if you choose to compile with a toaster.

-__Friendly advice__: inspect the source code before compiling and, god forbid, running it.
-Remember, C does not forgive mistakes.
-If it breaks your OS, it's not my fault.
-I warned you.

 Clone repository
 ```bash